googlesamples/unity-jar-resolver/README.md

 runtime ABI completely breaking your plugin when targeting some architectures.

-AAR explosion and therefore ABI stripping can be disabled via the `Assets > Play Services Resolver > Android Resolver > Settings` menu.
+AAR explosion and therefore ABI stripping can be disabled via the `Assets > External Dependency Manager > Android Resolver > Settings` menu.
 You may want to disable explosion of AARs if you're exporting a project to be built with Gradle / Android Studio.

 ## Resolution Strategies